 We are halfway there!

 The fun bit now.
 We now melt metal and become alchemist!
 This is the scientific part.
 A metal of your choice is melted down onto the crucible.
-When we are happy with the liquidity of the metal, we let our spring loaded centrifugal caster to the hard part, forcing the liquid metals into the flask, and inside our now hardened plaster cast, which is the negative of your design.
+Once we are happy with the liquidity of the metal, we let our spring loaded centrifugal caster do the hard part.
+Forcing the liquid metals into the flask, and inside our now hardened plaster cast, which is the negative of your design.
 After a few fun spins of the centrifugal caster, we carefully take the flask and submerge in water to cool and harden.
 We pull the plaster away and all that remains is a positive of your design.

 The final stage is filing, polishing and finishing your rings.
 Each one is hand finished and cared for, unique you might say!

 We have over 20 plating options to choose from, but usually antique gold, nickel or copper are by far the most popular.
 If you are wanting them presented in some way then please let us know how.
 We can cater for any job no matter how specific.
 If you have any questions then please get in touch or visit the lost wax ring page more info and inquiry form.